· July 6, 2026

 All technically true.
 All clinically incomplete.
 Whether it’s Ozempic, Wegovy, Mounjaro, or Zepbound, the reassurance sounds the same — and so does the fear-based counter-narrative (“GLP-1s cause menopause”).
 Both miss the real mechanism.
 These drugs don’t suppress hormones.
 They change the terrain hormones operate in — and in perimenopause, that terrain is already running on thin margin.

 Estrogen is fluctuating, not absent.
 Progesterone is already fragile.
 The hypothalamus is operating with a narrowed tolerance window.
-Small shifts now matter more than they did at 35.
-GLP-1s create several of those shifts simultaneously.
+Small shifts now matter more than they did at 35 — and GLP-1s create several of those shifts simultaneously.

 Free hormone availability drops before total hormones change